 “Children – especially younger children – are very impressionable and vulnerable; they think in absolutes, and they are likely to misconstrue a congregation’s use of their school for its worship services as their beliefs being sponsored or supported by the school,” Cardozo told Reuters.

-However, churches argue that refusing to allow them access to school facilities during off-hours, when other organizations like Girl Scouts and Boy Scouts are allowed use, is discrimination.
+However, churches argue that refusing to allow them access to school facilities during off-hours, when other organizations like Girl Scouts and Boy Scouts are allowed to use, is discrimination.
 An attorney for one of the New York churches that previously sought legal action to meet in a local school called the ban on churches “viewpoint discrimination” and was reported in Reuters as saying the appeals court in this instance authorized “censorship of private religious speakers.”

-Supporters of Bronx Household of Faith have also stated that the court is setting a dangerous precedent by putting itself in the position to decide between an act of worship and an activity that includes prayer.
+Supporters of the Bronx Household of Faith have also stated that the court is setting a dangerous precedent by putting itself in the position to decide between an act of worship and an activity that includes prayer.
 Since the distinction might change from religion to religion, the courts or the Department of Education may now be in the position to make theological decisions regarding the various religions practiced in the city.

 “This is a very dangerous precedent,” Robert G. Hall, pastor of Bronx Household of Faith told the New York Times.